Make-School-Labs/tip-calc/README.md

 const tipInput = document.getElementById('tip')
 ```

 What happened here?
-You used `document.getElementById(id)` to create a reference to an element in the DOM.
-What you're doing is connecting your JS code with your HTML code.
+You used `document.getElementById(id)` to create a reference to an element in the DOM and you stored it in a variable.
+You won't be reassigning this value again so you used `const`.

+What about `document.getElementById(id)`?
+You're using this to connect your JavaScript to the HTML.

 Notice the id names here match the id attribute values on the tags you created earlier!